Baba Yaga Music Home » Many-Colored-Land » Zill Elastic

-Four ways to put Elastic in Zills
+Several ways to put Elastic in Zills

-The goal: Zill elastic that holds the zills on your fingers AND that has a neat appearance.
+Goal: Zill elastic that holds the zills on your fingers AND that has a neat appearance.
 Lots of dancers attach their zills with knots on the bottom or the top.
 This looks terrible!
 Sew it on properly and let the zills accentuate your appearance instead of detracting.

 Fastest but Sloppiest